petervanderdoes/AVH-First-Defense-Against-Spam/readme.txt

 This plugin is fully compatible with other anti-spam plugins, I have tested it with WP-Spamfree and Akismet.

+The plugin also gives you some extra tips and tricks to stop spam by editing your htaccess file.
+To access them go to the settings of the plugin and click Tips and Tricks

 == Installation ==

 The AVH First Defense Against Spam plugin can be installed in 3 easy steps: